bptworld/Hubitat/Apps/Abacus - Intense Counting/README.md

 Add a new tile with the following selections
 - Pick a device = Abacus Intense Counting
 - Pick a template = attribute
+- 3rd box = EACH attribute holds 5 lines of data.
+So mulitple boxes are now necessary.
+The options are switchDevice1-5, contactDevice1-5, motionDevice1-5 OR thermostatDevice1
 - 3rd box = switchDevice, contactDevice, motionDevice or thermostatDevice

 <br>